 Who are you?
 What is your essential nature?
 What is your core human being?
 What will it take to make you happy?
-How to be human?
+How, in other words, to be human?
 American Psychologist Abraham Maslow had some ideas about that.
-Way back in 1943, Maslow suggested that humans have a hierarchy of needs, two hierarchies in fact, and that if we are going to be happy and healthy, feel satisfied and whole, you have to meet all the needs in both hierarchies (A.H.
+Way back in 1943, Maslow suggested that humans have a hierarchy of needs, two hierarchies in fact, and that if we are going to be happy and healthy, feel satisfied and whole, then at the very least we have to meet all the needs in both hierarchies (A.H.
 Maslow, 1943), Maslow called his two hierarchies the Hierarchy of Basic Needs and the Hierarchy of Cognitive Needs.

 The first hierarchy of needs, the Hierarchy of Basic Needs, covered a range of biologically rooted needs, from the physiological need for food and shelter all the way up to the psychological need for self-actualization (A.H.
 Maslow, 1943; A. H. Maslow, 1970).
-Maslow said that as humans, we need to eat, we need to sleep, we need to be loved, we need a sense of self-esteem, and we have to find a way to “self-actualize,” meaning we have to express our inner self, our talents, etc. Shortly after publishing his first article, and probably as the result of his empirical investigations into peak experiences, he added an additional need that he called transcendence (Koltko-Rivera, 2006; A. H. Maslow, 1962, 1969).
-Maslow felt that in order to survive, thrive, and be happy, we needed to meet all our basic needs.
+Maslow said that as humans, we need to eat, we need to sleep, we need to be loved, we need a sense of self-esteem, and we have to find a way to “self-actualize,” meaning we have to express our inner Self, our talents, etc. Shortly after publishing his first article, and probably as the result of his empirical investigations into peak experiences, Maslow added an additional need that he called transcendence (Koltko-Rivera, 2006; A. H. Maslow, 1962, 1969).
+Maslow felt that in order to survive, thrive, and be happy, we needed to meet all our basic needs, including our need for transcendence.
 A graphic of the hierarchy of basic needs, slightly modified to reflect my own thinking on the issue, is provided below.

 Maslow felt meeting all these basic needs was very important.
 Maslow said that you couldn’t be a healthy and happy human if these basic needs were not met.
 This raises the obvious question, how do you/we meet these needs.
 Unfortunately, meeting basic human needs is a complicated question that gets into parenting, socialization, education, politics, economics, and even (when you get up to the top and start talking about self-actualization and connection), human spirituality.
 I’ll explore the question of how we meet some of our needs in subsequent articles.
 Here I’ll just say, you can’t meet any of your human needs alone.
 Whether it is the need for food, safety, love, self esteem, self actualization, or connection, you need others to help you along.
 This is the way it has always been.
 There has never been a time in the evolution of our species when we have not depended on others to assist us.
 This is true of our very basic needs for food and shelter (the home you are in was built by a lot of different people), and even our higher need for self esteem and love (we need somebody to love us to have our need for love met).
 When you start to ask the question how to be human, and when you start to ask how to get your needs met, or how you help meet the needs others, look to the quality and content of your familial, social, and economic relationships first, for it is in human relationships that all our basic needs either get met, or get thwarted.